redhat-openstack/website/source/uncategorized/highly-available-mysql-server-for-openstack.html.md

 ## Prerequisites

-This guide assumes that OpenStack has been deployed on EL 6.5 with a single database node and that a second node has an unused mysql server installed on it.
-An all in one install will be fine for demonstration purposes.
+This guide assumes that OpenStack has been deployed on EL 6.5.
+There should be two database nodes using shared storage for the database's storage.
 See the RDO QuickStart guide to get OpenStack installed.

 ## Overview